squid-cache/squid-cache.github.io/Translations.rst

 Yes Squid can still present them.
 Even while presenting localized copies of the basic error pages.

+Create a new directory next to the installed '''templates/''' and language coded directories.
+This is essentially a fake language.
+Your custom pages go in there and specify the fake language name of your folder in the SquidConf:error_default_language directive.

-Your custom templates should for now go into the '''templates/''' directory when using the localization.
-They will need unique names, so as not to clash with the default pages.
+Note: Custom errors need unique names, so as not to clash with the default pages.
+If there is a clash the provided translations will override custom pages for many users.

 ----
 CategoryFeature